zubairatha/CalBridge/README.md

 # CalBridge — Intelligent Calendar Assistant

-**CalBridge** is a powerful macOS application that bridges the gap between natural language task planning and your Apple Calendar.
+**CalBridge** is a tool that enables programmatic access to macOS Calendar, bridging the gap between natural language task planning and your Apple Calendar.
 It combines a local HTTP API for calendar access with an intelligent **multi-agent system** that understands your tasks and automatically schedules them into your calendar.

 ## What CalBridge Does